-"I'm going to read to you a list that contains the word ds from the first list, the one I read several times.
-If the word was on that first list, say "yes," and if it w vas not on the first list, then say "no."
+SAY: "I'm going to read to you a list that contains the words from the first list, the one I read several times.
+If the word was on the first list, say 'yes,' and if it was not on the first list, then say 'no."

 TEACHER Yes No COFFEE Yes No

 RIVER Yes No ROAD Yes No

-BRIDGE Yes No НАТ Yes No
+BRIDGE Yes No HAT Yes No

 FARMER Yes No TURKEY Yes No

 PEN Yes No MINUTE Yes No

 FOREHEAD Yes No NOSE Yes No

 KERCHIEF Yes No SCHOOL Yes No

 HOUSE Yes No BELL Yes No

 MOON Yes No FACE Yes No

 COLOR Yes No GARDEN Yes No

 BEET Yes No CLASSROOM Yes No

 CURTAIN Yes No PARENT Yes No

 FLOOR Yes No CHILDREN Yes No

 SOLDIER Yes No BROOMSTICK Yes No

-DRUM Yes No GUN Yes No
+DRUM Yes No NAIL Yes No

-TOTAL C ORRECT:
+TOTAL CORRECT:

-TOTAL FALSE PO SITIVES:
+TOTAL FALSE POSITIVES: